 (Describe, when collaboration is intended, the role and complementarity of each of the partners and the planned coordination)

-PRS4Def as a ‘triple helix’ project proposal is based on a close collaboration between ACOS Strategy as governmental entity, RMA-CISS as academic research center and M3Systems as industrial partner.
+PRS4Def as a ‘triple helix’ project proposal is based on a close collaboration between ACOS Strategy as governmental entity, RMA-CISS as academic research centre and M3Systems as industrial partner.

 ACOS Strat is the client of PRS4Def and has expressed the vital and strategic interest that GNSS navigation services has within current and future military operations.
 Belgian Defense has committed to an active role within the EDIDP GEODE project and convinced BELSPO to provide financial support to Belgian industry.